 A “To-Go” breakfast will be made available to every student upon entering the building every morning.
 Students will have the opportunity to eat their breakfast in their designated location each morning.
 This location depends upon their grade level and the time they arrive at school .
 (See Arrival above) Students will not have to punch a keypad to enter their meal number, but will need to know their 4 digit number verbally to obtain a meal.

-Students may choose to bring their own lunch from home or receive a pre-packaged lunch from the cafeteria.
+Students may choose to bring their own lunch from home or purchase a lunch from the cafeteria.
 Students will not have to punch a keypad to enter their meal number, but will need to know their 4 digit number verbally to obtain a meal.
 Students will be encouraged to wear their masks as they travel to and from the cafeteria.
 Students will be spaced accordingly in the cafeteria and will be seated by their cohort.
 Outside spaces will be utilized during lunch, weather permitting.
 Cafeteria will be sprayed between each class use and tables will be sanitized.

 6th grade students will have a locker in their homeroom.
 7th and 8th grade students lockers assignments will be spaced to maintain social distancing.
 Expectations/locker procedures will be clearly posted.
 We will focus on procedures, distancing and locker etiquette in our School Wide Positive Behaviour Supports.
 The outside of all lockers will be disinfected daily.
 Grade level teams will work together to create cohort visits to their lockers in order to maintain social distancing.